DJ Boston: Biography

-In the year 2006 Dj Boston has participated in Belorussian-Brazilian project "Viva Brasilia", as the author and composer.
+In the year 2006 Dj Boston has participated in Belarusian-Brazilian project "Viva Brasilia", as the author and composer.
 The concert tour around the Belarus was organized at the same time.

 In 2006 Dj Boston and Ellen Mendonca have recorded and released the CD album «DJ Boston feat.
-Ellen Mendonca», named in the press as "The first Belorussian-Brazilian album".
+Ellen Mendonca», named in the press as "The first Belarusian-Brazilian album".